 This unique musical learning toy looks like so much fun!
 It comes with 15 different “instruments” for children to learn.
 There are three ways to play: free play—inserting up to four instruments into the toy to mix different sounds; musical math mode—practicing addition, subtraction, and patterns through music; and game mode.
 There is even an app you can download to create music videos while you play!

 B. Symphony Musical Toy Orchestra for Kids

-This toy comes highly recommended by Tiffany at The Crazy Shopping Cart.
-She is a mom and a bargain hunter who loves finding good deals and sharing them with others.
+This toy comes highly recommended by Tiffany, a mom and a bargain hunter who loves finding good deals and sharing them with others.
 Here is what she has to say: